rclone/rclone/docs/content/flags.md

-      --ftp-disable-utf8                             Disable using UTF-8 even if server advertises support --ftp-encoding MultiEncoder                    The encoding for the backend (default Slash,Del,Ctl,RightSpace,Dot) --ftp-explicit-tls                             Use Explicit FTPS (FTP over TLS) --ftp-host string                              FTP host to connect to --ftp-idle-timeout Duration                    Max time before closing idle connections (default 1m0s) --ftp-no-check-certificate                     Do not verify the TLS certificate of the server
+      --ftp-disable-utf8                             Disable using UTF-8 even if server advertises support --ftp-encoding MultiEncoder                    The encoding for the backend (default Slash,Del,Ctl,RightSpace,Dot) --ftp-explicit-tls                             Use Explicit FTPS (FTP over TLS) --ftp-force-list-hidden                        Use LIST -a to force listing of hidden files and folders.
+This will disable the use of MLSD
+      --ftp-host string                              FTP host to connect to --ftp-idle-timeout Duration                    Max time before closing idle connections (default 1m0s) --ftp-no-check-certificate                     Do not verify the TLS certificate of the server